 Upon returning home the artist is encouraged to present one public program to share the experience with their local community.
 This program should focus on their experience as the artist-in-residence and its influence on their personal enrichment.

 Artists are not required to donate any artwork to Glacier National Park.
 However, artists may submit digital images of their artwork to be used by the park for educational and interpretative purposes.

 How to Apply

-Applications for the 2017 artist-in-residence program will be accepted through www.callforentry.org between November 2016 and January 31, 2017.
+Applications for next year's artist-in-residence program will be accepted through www.callforentry.org between November and January.
 There is an application fee of $20.
-If you would like to receive an email reminder or have any additional questions please send an email to e-mail us.
+If you would like to receive an email reminder or have any additional questions please send an email.